subroy13/statwizard/content/posts/stock-market-vs-luck/index.md

 | **max**                        | 18.00                       | 22.00                       | 21.00                        | 32.00                        | 78.00                        | 83.00                         | 95.00                         | 105.00                        | 179.00                         |

-Here, even in a 10 year period you can have about 11% loss in money.
-However, in expectation you can still aim to get about 106% returns, i.e., double your money adjusting for inflation.
-That, to me, it pretty impressive :sunglasses:.
+Here, even in a 10-year period, you can have about 11% loss in money.
+However, in expectation, you can still aim to get about 106% returns, i.e., double your money adjusting for inflation.
+That, to me, is a pretty impressive feat :sunglasses:.

 ## A Little Bit of Money Math and Probability

 Well, this section is just for the math folks :nerd_face:, we will try to link the above analysis with some probability ideas.
-To understand how the expected return is changing over time, I made the following plot, log of the holding period in x-axis vs logarithm of the expected return percentage in y-axis.
+To understand how the expected return is changing over time, I made the following plot, log of the holding period on the x-axis vs the logarithm of the expected return percentage on the y-axis.

 ```python
 plt.plot(np.log(1 + np.array(periods)), np.log(np.array(df3.loc[df3.index == 'mean']).reshape(-1)) )